 In the absence of credible evidence to the contrary, Shakespeare must be viewed as the author of the thirty-seven plays and 154 sonnets that bear his name.
 The legacy of this body of work is immense.
 A number of Shakespeare’s plays seem to have transcended even the category of brilliance, becoming so influential as to affect profoundly the course of Western literature and culture ever after.

 Henry V is one of Shakespeare’s so-called history plays.
 It forms the fourth part of a tetralogy (a four-part series) dealing with the historical rise of the English royal House of Lancaster.
-(The three plays that come before it are Richard II, I Henry IV, and II Henry IV.)
+(The three plays that come before it are Richard II, Henry IV, Part 1 and Henry IV, Part 2.)
 Henry V, probably written in 1599, is one of the most popular of Shakespeare’s history plays.
 It contains a host of entertaining characters who speak in many accents and languages.
 The play is full of noble speeches, heroic battles, and valiant English underdogs who fight their way to victory against all odds.
 Additionally, King Henry seems to be a perfect leader—brave, modest, and fiercely focused, but with a sense of humor to match.

 The play’s treatment of King Henry V, however, is more problematic than it seems at first glance.
 Henry is a model of traditional heroism, but his value system is confusing.
 After all, his sense of honor leads him to invade a nonaggressive country and to slaughter thousands of people.
 He sentences to death former friends and prisoners of war while claiming to value mercy, and he never acknowledges that he bears any responsibility for the bloodshed he has initiated.
 It is useful to read the play with an eye toward these discrepancies, which Shakespeare examines in a complicated exploration of the nature of kingship.
 Whether or not he appears to be an admirable man, Henry is presented as a nearly ideal king, with a diamond-hard focus, an intractable resolve, and the willpower to subordinate his own personal feelings to the needs of his nation and his throne.
 The brilliance of Henry’s speeches and his careful cultivation of his image make him an effective and inspiring leader.
 Whether he emerges from the play as a heroic figure or merely a king as cold as he is brilliant depends largely on each individual reader’s interpretation.